The Health and Safety Executive in Guernsey (HSE) is the regulator for workplace health and safety in Guernsey and Alderney.

 - If you want to complain about the service you received from HSE, you can do so via the States of Guernsey www.gov.gg/ccc.

-HSE data protection and privacy commitment
+HSE data protection and fair processing commitment

 - HSE's functions are set out in the Health and Safety at Work (General) (Guernsey) Ordinance, 1987.
 In carrying out these functions, we necessarily collect information on businesses and individuals.
 You might also provide us with information by using this website, for example, by giving us feedback or sending a query or request to us.
 HSE is registered as a data controller under the Data Protection (Bailiwick of Guernsey) Law 2017 (as amended) and a description of how we use personal information is included on HSE's entry on the register which is maintained by the Office of the Data Protection Commissioner.